brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

     - [x]   Evaluation of classifier performance

-    - [ ]   Job file
+    - [x]   Shell script

 ### Progress & Results

 We first preprocessed the biosignals and explored the relationship of extracted features with the emotion data, then we evaluated the performance of a number of classifiers.
-We created a minimal python script that perform the data preprocessing, feature extraction, and the classifier evaluation.
+We created a minimal python script that performs the data preprocessing, feature extraction, and the classifier evaluation.

-Achraf focused on preprocessing the biosignals, visually explored the biosignal data and wrote minimal working version of scripts.
-Danielle focused on the machine learning pipeline and the evaluation of classifiers performance for the affective data.

 #### Achraf: Preprocessing and feature extraction

 The preprocessing scripts I wrote were inspired by [Jiaqi1008's repository](https://github.com/Jiaqi1008/Emotion_detection).

-* The DREAMER dataset coming as a .MAT file, I used the library Scipy to load it: it contained EEG data, ECG data, and subjective ratings.
-* The preprocessing for EEG data consisted of extracting the maximum of the Power Spectrum Density (PSD) for the EEG signals for three bands (theta,alpha,beta), for each of the 14 electrodes used.
+The DREAMER dataset being a .mat file, I used the library Scipy to load it: it contained EEG data, ECG data, and subjective ratings.
+The preprocessing for EEG data consisted of extracting the maximum of the Power Spectrum Density (PSD) for the EEG signals for three bands (theta, alpha, beta), for each of the 14 electrodes used.
 The library Scipy was used for filtering and PSD extraction (Welch's method).
-* The preprocessing for ECG data was done thanks to the library [Neurokit2](https://github.com/neuropsychology/NeuroKit) by first preprocessing the data with the ecg_process() method then by extracting the features with the ecg_intervalrelated() method.
+The preprocessing for ECG data was done thanks to the library [Neurokit2](https://github.com/neuropsychology/NeuroKit) by first preprocessing the data with the ecg_process() method then by extracting the features with the ecg_intervalrelated() method.
 The features extracted were the Mean Heart Rate and various Heart Rate Variability (HRV) metrics.
-* I tested those preprocessing pipelines on Notebooks first, then wrote a script *DREAMER_main.py* implementing them.
+I tested those preprocessing pipelines in notebooks first, then I wrote a script [DREAMER_main.py](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/DREAMER_main.py) implementing them.
 An output example of the script in a terminal can be found [here](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Deliverables/ComputeCanadaScriptExample_Preprocessing.png)

 #### Danielle: Evaluation of classifiers

-* Affective data: Disgust and Anger versus Calmness
+I was interested in training a classifier to detect stress, but at the beginning of the project, I wasn't sure how exactly we should use the data to do so.
+We first considered predicting self-reported valence and arousal scores, but then we explored the data and looked at the relationship between some of the features we extracted and valence/arousal.
+It seemed like these features did not indicate changes in valence or arousal as much as we'd hoped.
+It would be interesting to see how well we could predict valence and arousal using different methods of preprocessing, feature extraction, scaling, thresholding etc., but for the sake of this project, we thought we'd start with an easier classification problem.

+In the paper describing DREAMER [(Katsigiannis and Ramzan, 2018)](https://ieeexplore.ieee.org/document/7887697), Table I contains the "target emotion" of each video clip with the video ID.
+The target emotion was not includied in the .mat file downloaded from Zenodo, so I [added this information to each datapoint based on the video ID](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Data/load_emotion_data.py).
+Including this information allowed us to predict the emotions that were intended to be evoked by each stimulus, rather than self-reported emotions.

+There were 9 different target emotions, ranging from excitement to surprise to sadness.
+Before determining whether we could predict the full sprectrum of emotions, I wanted to see whether we could distinguish "calmness" from two emotions on the opposite side of the spectrum: "anger" and "fear".
+This constituted a binary classification task with "calmness" and "not calmness".

-* Group 10-Fold Cross-Validation using Scikit-learn
+Group 10-Fold Cross-Validation using Scikit-learn
-* I explored a number of classifiers [based on a script from the sci-kit learn documentation](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html), inspired by the following Classifiers explored: Nearest Neighbors, Linear SVM, RBF SVM, Gaussian Process, Decision Tree, Random Forest, Neural Net, AdaBoost and Naive Bayes
+I evaluated a number of classifiers [based on a script from the sci-kit learn documentation](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html): Nearest Neighbors, Support Vector Machine with a linear kernel, Support Vector Machine with an RBF kernel, Gaussian Process, Decision Tree, Random Forest, Multi-layer Perceptron,  Naive Bayes and AdaBoost.
-* Achraf implemented my Machine Learning pipeline in the *DREAMER_main.py* script, which I later enriched.

-Our progress and results are presented in deliverables below.

 #### Week 3 deliverable: data visualization